-Chair: Golden Professors: Assad, Ball, Bodin, Gass, Golden, Kotz[†], Lamone Associate Professors: Alt, Fromovitz, Widhelm Assistant Professors: Fu, Kaku, Runger [†]Distinguished Scholar-Teacher
+Professors: Assad, Ball, Bodin, Gass, Golden, Kotz[†], Lamone

+Associate Professors: Alt, Fromovitz, Fu, Widhelm

+Assistant Professors: Kaku, Runger [†]Distinguished Scholar-Teacher

-Management Science and Statistics is the application of scientific methods to decision problems to provide solutions that best serve the goals and objectives of the organization as a whole.
+Management Science and Statistics is the application of scientific methods to provide solutions to decision problems that best serve an organization's objectives.
 Practitioners in this field are employed in industry, business, and federal, state, and local governments.
-Students planning to major in this field must complete MATH 140 and 141 prior to junior standing.
-Students considering graduate work in this field should complete MATH 240 and 241 as early as possible in their careers.
+Students planning to major in this field must complete MATH 140 and 141 prior to achieving junior standing.
+Students considering graduate work in this field should complete MATH 240 and 241 as early as possible in their undergraduate careers.